enodoscore/fullstack-challenge-v2/readme.md

 ## Submission
-- This assessment contains two exercises.
+- This assessment contains three exercises.
   - coding_challenge
   - sql_challenge
+  - rest_challenge
-- You have two hours to submit this assessment.
+- You have four hours to submit this assessment.
 - If you finish your solution in less than two hours, try to polish it as much as you can.
 - Solution can be polished in many ways.
 Just apply your knowledge on coding best practices and project configuration cleaning.
 - Send back your solution in a ZIP-compressed file, ensuring it does NOT contain any binary file, such as .EXE ones.